Churchillk/company_supervisor/README.md

 # company_supervisor
-project to keep track of employees and minimize maper work
+project to keep track of employees and minimize paper work